Ravenbrook/mps/manual/source/topic/scanning.rst

       a pointer to a location containing the reference.

    #.
 If :c:func:`MPS_FIX2` returns a :term:`result code` other than
-      :c:func:`MPS_RES_OK`, return this result code from the scanning function as soon as practicable.
+      :c:macro:`MPS_RES_OK`, return this result code from the scanning function as soon as practicable.

    #.
 If :c:func:`MPS_FIX2` returns :c:macro:`MPS_RES_OK`, it may have
       updated the reference.
-If necessary, make sure that the updated reference is stored back to the region being scanned.
+Make sure that the updated reference is stored back into the region being scanned.

 #.
 Call the macro :c:func:`MPS_SCAN_END` on the scan state.